 If a member of the Student Conduct Board believes that s/he is not qualified to serve on the board for personal or official reasons, that member may disqualify him/herself.
 A student whose case is before the board may not object to the membership of the board except for reasons of official or personal conflict of interest.
 The Board Chairperson will determine the validity of such objections and his/her determination shall be final.
 If necessary, the Board Chairperson will replace the disqualified board member with a substitute.

 For the purpose of hearing any case that comes before a board, the presence of five voting members shall constitute a quorum.
 A decision agreed to by a majority of the sitting board shall be the decision of the board.

 8. Decisions and Communications

-At the conclusion of the conduct hearing, the accused student will be informed as to when the decision will be made and communicated.
-Conduct decisions that result in positive action, University warning, restitution, fines, and/or community probation will be made by the Student Conduct Administrator/Board and communicated to the accused student in writing within three (3) business days of the conclusion of the hearing.
-All other findings and disciplinary actions will be made after consultation with and approval by the administrators indicated below:
+At the conclusion of the conduct hearing, the respondent will be informed as to when the decision will be made and communicated.
+Conduct decisions that result in positive action, university warning, restitution, fines, and/or community probation will be made by the Student Conduct Administrator/Board and communicated to the respondent in writing within three (3) business days of the conclusion of the hearing.
+All other findings and disciplinary actions will be made after consultation with and approval by the university official indicated below:

 Disciplinary actions of suspension, expulsion, revocation of admission, revocation of degree awarded, denial or postponement of awarding of degree or honor will be reviewed and approved by the Dean of Students.